SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/trend-micro-deep-security.md

-### Collect cloud-based logs for the Trend Micro Deep Security App
+### Collect cloud-based logs for the Trend Micro Deep Security app

 This section has instructions for collecting logs for the Trend Micro Deep Security using a Sumo Cloud Syslog source on a hosted collector.